Whoever said “opposites attract” was definitely on to something. Case in point: Lu and I.

 - salt and pepper, to taste

 - Place a large skillet over medium heat and add in the bacon.
 Cook bacon for 3 minutes on each side or until cooked to your crunchy preference.
 Remove with a slotted spoon and transfer to a plate lined with paper towel.

 - Leave only 1 tbsp of bacon fat in the skillet and add in the garlic.
 Cook the garlic for 30 seconds and then add in the red pepper flakes, shallots and shrimp.
-Season with salt and pepper and let shrimp cook for about 2 minutes, flip over, add in the lemon juice and cook an additional two minutes.
+Season with salt and pepper and let shrimp cook for about 2 minutes, flip over, add in the lemon juice and zest and cook an additional two minutes.
 Remove the shrimps with a slotted spoon and set aside.

 - In the same skillet, add in the zucchini noodles and toss to combine, for about 2 minutes and then add in the shrimp and crumble in the bacon.
 Toss to combine.
 Divide onto two plates and garnish with chopped parsley.

 Optional: Throw in 1/4 cup of grated Parmesan cheese to the noodles before adding in the shrimp for extra flavor.